1. Home

 • Inmates housed in Building One, Two and Four, receive their scheduled visitation on a "First Come, First Serve" basis.
 The specific times shall be dictated by an inmate’s classification, status, housing area, and level of privileges, etc.

 • Only authorized visitors are allowed to schedule an appointment in person on the day of visiting.
-Visits may be scheduled every 30 minutes prior to the visitation time.
+Visits may be scheduled every 30 minutes before the visitation time.

 • Visitors must check in with the Administrative Support Specialist at the respective building’s public lobby.
 Building Four visitors must report to the lobby of Building Two.
 You must be an approved visitor, have picture identification and the inmate has not already had two, 30-minute visits for the week.
 This applies to normal family-type visits; not to minister, employee, professional, special or other visits of this sort.